cherrybloom002/Unreal_API/README.md

 This repository is intended **only for educational and learning purposes** and does not claim ownership of any copyrighted material from AIV.

 ***For proper viewing is suggested to manualy compile the project through the .sln file due to errors that can be caused by Unreal Engine.
 If the .sln file can't be found, then it needs to be generated.***
+***If the ScriptedAssetActions aren't visible when right clicking on an asset while being in unreal, then by following /All/Plugins/QuickActions and compiling the BluePrint present there the problem should be fixed***

 # Project Content